David A. Jaffe: Composing career

-His works have been broadcast internationally on the WGBH radio program "Art of the States."
-Jaffe has received commissions from ensembles such as the Kronos Quartet, the Russian National Orchestra, American Guild of Organists, the Lafayette String Quartet, and Chanticleer, for whom he was the N.E.A.
+Jaffe received commissions from ensembles, such as the Kronos Quartet, the Russian National Orchestra, American Guild of Organists, the Lafayette String Quartet, and Chanticleer, for whom he was the N.E.A.
 Composer-in-Residence in 1990.
-He also received N.E.A.
-Composer Fellowships in 1982 and 1991, as well as a California Arts Council Fellowship in 2001.
-His music is published by Schott Music, Plucked String Editions, and Terra Non-Firma Press (BMI).
+He received N.E.A.
+In addition to receiving N.E.A.
+Composer Fellowships in 1982 and 1991, Jaffe also received a California Arts Council Fellowship in 2001.
+Jaffe's music is published by Schott Music and Terra Non-Firma Press (BMI).

 Musical approach

-Jaffe's musical approach is influenced by the American experimentalism of composers such as Henry Brant (a close friend and mentor), Carl Ruggles, and Charles Ives.
-His work draws upon a diverse range of sources, including world music, jazz, and historical Western concert styles.
-He has been recognized for a "maximalist" approach to composition.
+Influences on Jaffe's musical approach are the American experimentalism composers, such as Henry Brant (a close friend and mentor), Carl Ruggles, and Charles Ives.
+His work draws upon a range of sources, including world music, jazz, and historical Western concert styles.
+His "maximalist" approach to composition earned recognition.

-Many of Jaffe's works incorporate extra-musical elements and political issues, such as “No Trumpets, No Drums,” based on the Israeli-Palestinian conflict.
+Many of Jaffe's works incorporate extra-musical elements and political issues, such as “No Trumpets, No Drums," based on the Israeli-Palestinian conflict.

-Several of Jaffe's pieces focus on the Afro-Cuban musical tradition, including "Underground Economy," for Cuban jazz pianist Hilario Duran, with violin and interactive electronics, and “Bull’s Eye,” for violin, cello, and Afro-Cuban percussion.
+Several of Jaffe's pieces focus on the Afro-Cuban musical tradition, including "Underground Economy" for Cuban jazz pianist Hilario Duran, with violin and interactive electronics, and “Bull’s Eye” for violin, cello, and Afro-Cuban percussion.

-Jaffe is a mandolinist and violinist and has performed diverse styles such as Afro-Cuban charanga, bluegrass, and klezmer, as well as his original styles.
-He has collaborated with bluegrass musicians including Mike Marshall, Tony Trischka, and Vassar Clements.
+Jaffe is a mandolinist and violinist who performs diverse styles such as Afro-Cuban charanga, bluegrass, and klezmer, as well as his original styles.
+He has collaborated with bluegrass musicians, including Mike Marshall, Tony Trischka, and Vassar Clements.